miniskar/deffe/README.md

     ** Output test-output-full.csv
 ```

-### Run Deffe with Matmul with pre-evaluated data set but passed as set of samples and enabled transfer learning across samples and also enabled transfer learning from kmeans.
+### Run DEFFE with Matmul with pre-evaluated data set but passed as set of samples and enabled transfer learning across samples and also enabled transfer learning from kmeans.
 ```bash
 * Dataset: examples/output_matmul_deffe.csv
 * Frozen layers: 2 convolution layers